 Under Bourgeois’ leadership the Marine Band presented its first overseas performances in history, traveling to the Netherlands in 1985 where “The President’s Own” performed with the Marine Band of the Royal Netherlands Navy.
 In February 1990, Bourgeois led the Marine Band on an historic 18-day concert tour of the former Soviet Union as part of the first U.S.-U.S.S.R.
 Armed Forces band exchange.
 He also directed the Marine Band on 16 nationwide tours, bringing the music of “The President’s Own” to the American people.

-Bourgeois has served as the president of the John Philip Sousa Foundation, the National Band Association, and the American Bandmasters Association.
-He remains active as a guest conductor and has published numerous new editions of classic band repertoire.
-He in a visiting professor in a chair endowed in his name at Loyola University in New Orleans.
+Since retiring from the Marine Band, Bourgeois has been actively involved in music as a guest conductor, has published new editions of classic band compositions, and is a visiting professor in a chair endowed in his name at Loyola University in New Orleans.